 The vast majority of people over 65 get Medicare Part A for free.
-But if you or your spouse worked and paid Medicare taxes for less than 10 years total, you will have to pay a monthly fee of $451 in 2012.
-The premium decreases to $248 in 2012 if you or your spouse worked just over 10 years.
-If you pay a late enrollment penalty, this amount is higher.
+But if you or your spouse worked and paid Medicare taxes for less than 10 years total, you will have to pay a monthly fee of $441 in 2013, down from $451 in 2012.
+If you enroll late, you will be penalized by paying a higher monthly amount.

 Medicare Part A pays some of the charges for:

-Hospital stays.
+- Hospital stays.
 The amount covered depends on how long you're in the hospital.
-In 2012, for the first 60 days, you pay a maximum of $1,156 and Medicare pays the rest.
+In 2013, for the first 60 days, you pay a maximum of $1,184 ($28 more than in 2012) and Medicare pays the rest.
 After that, the longer you stay, the more you pay.
-You pay $289 per day for days 61 through 90.
-After that, you pay $578 per day until the 60 days of "lifetime benefits" run out.
-After that, you pay all the costs.
+You pay $296 per day for days 61 through 90.
+After that, you pay $592 per day until the 60 days of "lifetime benefits" run out.
+Then,you pay all the costs.

-Skilled nursing facility care.
+- Skilled nursing facility care.
 This is to allow you to recover after a stay in the hospital; Medicare does not pay for long stays in a nursing facility.
 Medicare pays for the first 20 days.
-For the next 80 days, you pay a co-pay of $144.50 per day.
+From the 21st to 100th day, you pay a co-pay of $148 per day.
 After that, you pay all the costs of your stay in a skilled nursing facility.

 For more information about Medicare Part A, see the Medicare web site or call 800-MEDICARE.